frederic-perez/AmE-dictionary/dictionary.md

 __skag__
 __skank__ _v_ (?)
 __skate__ _v_ :three::hammer: _He don't let nobody skate unless it's for money._
-__skeet__ :four: A shooting sport in which a clay target is thrown from a trap to simulate the flight of a bird. _Skeet shooter._ :es: tiro al plato
+__skeet__ _n_ :four: A shooting sport in which a clay target is thrown from a trap to simulate the flight of a bird. _Skeet shooter._ :es: tiro al plato
 __skein__ _n_ :three: A skein is a ball of coiled yarn.
 If it weren’t for the skein, the world would be full of tangled messes of yarn that would take hours to untangle before you could start your knitting. :es: _madeja_
 __skell__ _How you like it, skell?_
 __skewer__ _v_